Pina

 }

 Accounts are listed in the order clients must provide them.
-The #[derive(Accounts)] macro maps each positional AccountView to its named field.
+The #[derive(Accounts)] macro maps each positional AccountView from the mutable entrypoint slice into its named field.

 The processor validates every account before performing any mutation: